New England Young Writers' Conference

 There are presently no open calls for submissions.

-Notice: For those who need a little extra time to get in their application we are extending our deadline to November 27, 2016.
-We're creatives after all and deadlines can come up on us quickly.
+Notice: For those who need a little extra time to get in their application we are extending our deadline to November 29, 2017.
+We’re creatives after all and deadlines can come up on us quickly.
+This will allow you to apply after Thanksgiving break.
 (FAQ: Does my sponsoring teacher need to send letter?
-No, just add your sponsoring teacher's name in the area on form which asks for it.)
+No, just add your sponsoring teacher’s name in the area on form which asks for it.)

 The New England Young Writers’ Conference (NEYWC) is a four day writing-focused workshop for high school sophomores and juniors in New England and from around the country.
 The long weekend is packed with writing seminars, workshops, readings, and opportunities to meet fellow young writers.